Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls

-Importantly, in this work, we introduced a method (see \cref{sec:joint2elevation}) to compute elevation angles from 3D anatomical joint angles to make intersegmental coordination analysis more accessible.
-We extended this approach into a novel method (see \cref{sec:elevJacobian}) to compute moments in elevation angle space, defined as the elevation space moments (ESM), which is freely available in our ISC3d toolbox \cite{siman_tov_isc3d_2026}.
-In traditional methods, the elevation angles are computed solely based on marker data, avoiding the need for calculating a transformation between anatomical joint angles to elevation angles.
-However, without this transformation it is impossible to then transform other variables, such as joint moments, to the same subspace where coordination is achieved.
-This is why the extension of ISC from kinematics to dynamics has not been performed previously, to our knowledge.
+Furthermore, intersegmental coordination may tie to the open question of whether the human nervous system is controlled in joint or global coordinates \cite{grasso_motor_1998,barliya_human_2024}.
+By extending ISC from kinematics to dynamics we present what may be the first result towards a unified theory of dynamic coordination.